Nuggets vs. Lakers Predictions & Picks - Western Conference Finals Game 2

 - Pick OU:

-- As a moneyline underdog this year, the Lakers are 23-28, while the Nuggets are 43-18 as moneyline favorites.
+- As a moneyline underdog this season, the Lakers are 23-28, while the Nuggets are 43-18 as moneyline favorites.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!